 Due to the nature of our business, our staff are a key part in reducing our GHG emissions, particularly that from business travel.
-As such, we undertake staff engagement around emissions reduction in a number of ways, including new starter inductions, the Group intranet, quarterly Group newsletter and annual awareness training to communicate our commitment to emissions reduction to employees.
-This is undertaken by Group Marketing Manager and the Office Manager.
-In addition, we are rolling out a programme of awareness training around sustainable travel and electricity reduction.
+As such we undertake staff engagement around emissions reduction in a number of ways, including new starter inductions, the Group intranet, quarterly Group newsletter and annual awareness training to communicate our commitment to emissions reduction to employees.
+This is undertaken by Group Office Manager and Group Finance Assistant.